maverstr/FabAcademy2021-Maxime_Verstraeten/docs/modules/module15.md

   <figcaption></figcaption>
 </figure>

-It was still not perfect in terms of holding but at least I tried !
+It was still not perfect in terms of holding but at least I tried!

 I then placed the second plate, attached it and tried to heat the parafinne up a bit to make an adhesion between the two slides.
 <figure> <center>